pepstock-org/Charba/readme.md

  * improve the defaults management for scales.
  * add `JsPluginHelper` class in order to use CHART.JS registry feature to manage plugins.
  * create a controller template code generator and add a specific target into `build.xml`.
- * reintroduce the Findbugs project in order to check the bugs on project.
+ * reintroduce the `Findbugs` project in order to check the bugs on project.
+ * reduce the visibility of objects which must get a javascript native object as argument on constructor, using an envelop.
+This reduces the possibility to map a native object with a wrong wrapper.

 License
 -------